 NOTE: The ALM bit can be reset by the user or cleared automatically using the auto reset mode (see ARST bit).

 The alarm function can be enabled/disabled during battery backup mode using the FOBATB bit.
-For more information on the alarm, please see the Alarm Registers Description.
+For more information on the alarm, See "Alarm Registers" on page 14.

 Frequency Output Mode